 Margaret Hilton, PsyD, is a postdoctoral fellow at The Center for Cognitive Therapy and Assessment in Falls Church and Alexandria, Virginia.

-Dr. Hilton creates an empathic, warm, and respectful space to help clients find the insights and strategies that will lead to healing, growth, empowerment, and connection.
+Dr. Hilton believes in utilizing a collaborative, evidence-based, and individualized approach to therapy, always considered within a multicultural framework.
+Dr. Hilton’s integrative approach draws upon her variety of expertise from various schools of thought, including psychodynamic and cognitive-behavioral theories, to best suit each client’s unique needs.
+She creates an empathic, warm, genuine, and respectful space to foster a trusting relationship and help clients find the insights and strategies that will lead to healing, growth, empowerment, and connection.